mohammedbakr/service-monitor/README.md

   5-Response Code.<br />
   6-Response Time (How much time does it took to complete the request), if a request is timing out, this should be the hard coded time out value.<br />
   7-Time Stamp: What was the time when the request took place.<br />
-8-Test the solution with correct URLs, URL that resolve but there is no web server.<br />
+8-Test the solution with correct URLs.<br />
 9-Make sure that in all cases there is data recorded in a correct and consistent format.<br />
+10-CRUD operations from text file then shifting to CRUD operations using MySQL database.<br />
+11-Insert time interval for create and update.<br />
-10-Configure the front end page the main one to reload every 30 seconds so it can get the new data.<br />
+12-Configure the front end page the main one to reload every 30 seconds so it can get the new data.<br />

 ## In progress

-1-Inserting timeout but working on handling if the request exceeded this time.
-2-Still working on testing the solution with URL that doesn't resolve.
+1-testing the solution with URL that doesn't resolve the url will be skipped and the healthcheck will continue, still working on inserting their own responses
-3-The data recorded should not be kept indefinitely, let us assume that we will keep only the last 200 records per URL.

 ## License